ethto/ecommerce-pattern-library/patterns/forms/README.md

 ---
+shipping-info: |
+  - This set of form fields is to gather each piece of shipping information needed to send out orders.
+This pattern only appears on the checkout page (cart).
+payment-info: |
+    - This set of form fields is to gather valid payment information.
+radio-buttons: |
+    - Radio buttons are to be used on the checkout page asking if the clients wishes to subscribe to promotional emails from Bubbl.
 check-boxes: |
-  - These check boxes appear in a few different places.
-The primary spot would be on the product page, when the user wants to narrow down their search to specific product attributes.
+    - Check boxes are located on the product page as way to narrow down search results.
-drop-down: |
-  - The drop down menu is used on the checkout page when the user needs to select their country, city, and province.
-Drop down may also be used to select which type of bubble wrap they desire.
-numbers: |
-  - These form fields on the checkout page are to collect personal information with only numbers, such as phone number, credit card number, expiry dates, and security codes.
-text: |
-  - These form fields on the checkout page are to are to collect any personal information with text.
-Name, email, address, and postal code would all fit in this category.

 ---